OpenG/aws-java-sdk/s3/README.md

 ## S3Bucket

-Provides an interface to manipulate objects in Amazon S3 Bucket.
+Provides an interface for manipulating objects in Amazon S3 Bucket.

 ### Methods